Summer Art Camp 2019

 Two weeks of all-day fun for $285/$345!

 Two weeks of partial days starting at $95

 "Inside the Masters’ Studios"

-Based on our main exhibition during the summer, Inside the Masters' Studios: Richard Haas Dioramas, camp classes will take campers back in time to peer into the very rooms in which some of the greatest works of art of all time were made.
-Campers will gain inspiration and the ability to re-imagine the famed creative environments of the most world-famous artists from Vermeer to Corot and Picasso to Pollock to produce their own artwork.
+Based upon the Polk Museum of Art’s summer exhibition, Inside the Masters’ Studios: Richard Haas Dioramas, campers will go back in time by peering into the very rooms in which some of the greatest works of art of all time were created.
+Glimpses into the re-imagined studios of some of the world’s most famous artists such as Vermeer, Corot, Picasso, and Pollock will inspire campers to produce their own artwork.

 Give your child a FUN, CREATIVE and OPEN atmosphere to develop their love and appreciation for the arts today!